Inapproximability of Unique Games in Fixed-Point Logic with Counting: Introduction

 If true, this would also imply that no fixed level of the Lasserre hierarchy can disprove the ordinary UGC, which is a well-known open problem in complexity theory.\footnote{This problem is described in \cite{LassereDisproveUGCQuestion}.
 See \cite{SDPInFPC1} for a discussion of the relationship between FPC and the Lasserre hierarchy.}

 The main result of this paper is a step in the direction of proving this conjecture.
 Instead of a $(1 - \varepsilon, \delta)$-gap, we have a $(\frac{1}{2^\ell}, \soundness + \delta)$-gap for any positive integer $\ell$.
-In light of our aforementioned comparison to existing conditional lower bounds on \ug, we believe there is promise that the FPC-UGC may be resolved before the ordinary UGC.
+In light of our aforementioned comparison to existing conditional lower bounds on \ug in the realm of polynomial-time computation, we believe there is promise that the FPC-UGC may be resolved before the ordinary UGC.